richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Compression and Storage Tiering
-…balances cost and performance by placing data in the right format and storage class
+...balances cost and performance by placing data in the right format and storage class

 - **Row/Page Compression**: apply to OLTP workloads to reduce I/O and storage, with minimal CPU overhead
 - **Columnstore Compression**: ideal for analytic tables; improves scan speed and reduces storage for large datasets